 While it's durable enough for most high school players, you could get more out of more expensive sticks.

 It has a stiff design with defensive players in mind.
 It's durable, with technology aimed at hugging the ball well.
 The elongated face increases power.

 If you're not a power player, or if you're looking for a versatile, top-tier stick, this falls short of what you might get for top-dollar investment.

 A reasonably priced stick that’s made for inexperienced female players who are seeking to gain better skills.
-Uses Brine’s TruOffset technology in the design that helps players create a faster ball release motion with precise control.
+Uses Brine’s TruOffset technology in the design to help players create a faster ball release motion with precise control.
 Matches specifications for most recreational and competitive league rules.
 Has both a stick and a head, which means you can begin using it immediately after you receive it.

 Some players will want a higher-quality head design.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.